tgac-vumc/ACE/README.md

 Absolute Copy number Estimation using low-coverage whole genome sequencing data

 This readme only contains an executive summary of ACE.
-You can read the accompanying paper as soon as its published.
+The accompanying paper is published in Bioinformatics.
 For now, some info is in here, and tons of info is in the R documentation.
 Additionally, a vignette is available which is written more or less as a guide and walkthrough.

 ### Installation

 ACE is an R package.
-It will become available via Bioconductor.
-If it is, the following commands will install ACE into R:
+It is available via Bioconductor.
+The following commands will install ACE into R:

 if (!requireNamespace("BiocManager", quietly=TRUE))
     install.packages("BiocManager")

 BiocManager::install("ACE")

-If it is not yet available, or you wish to use the development version, you can install ACE directly using the devtools package:
+If you wish to use the development version, you can install ACE directly using the devtools package:

 devtools::install_github("tgac-vumc/ACE")